P1xt/p1xt-guides/README.md

 ## Tier 2 - Practice

 ### Goal
 The goal of Tier 2 is to gain substantial hands-on programming practice.
-You have three options for selecting where you'd prefer to dedicate that practice.
+You have two options for selecting where you'd prefer to dedicate that practice.

-**Pick one of the three paths below:**
+**Pick one of the two paths below:**

 ### Tier 2 - Option 1 -  JavaScript via Bootcamps